The store will not work correctly in the case when cookies are disabled.

 Deciding when to plant wildflower seeds

 Wildflowers differ from grass in terms of not needing a certain temperature to germinate.
-By knowing when to plant wildflower seeds, you will be aware the ideal planting season for wildflowers is typically from March to October, and annual wildflowers bloom 60-80 days after being planted.
-Also, be aware that wildflower mixes that do contain meadow grasses require minimum temperatures of 8-10 degrees to germinate, so you will need to check your local weather forecast before starting.
+By knowing when to plant wildflower seeds, you will be aware that the ideal planting season for wildflowers is typically from March to October, and annual wildflowers bloom 60-80 days after planting.

 You can also plant wildflower seeds later in the season (in autumn) for an early showing the next year.
 This is because a winter freeze helps break their dormancy (known as stratification) and kickstarts germination for faster growth once the warmer weather returns.
 However, since our seeds are stored in cold conditions all year round, they will be ready to plant and begin to grow at any time of the year!
 But just be aware that if you sow your seeds late in the season, they will not show until the following spring.

-Planting wildflower seeds in spring
+Planting wildflowers in spring

-Planting wildflower seeds in early spring (March to April) shows blooms from annuals in your wildflower mix in summer.
+• Planting wildflower seeds in early spring (March to April) shows blooms from annuals in your wildflower mix in summer.
 However, perennials in the seed mix will not appear in the first year and will show early the following spring.

 Planting wildflower seeds in autumn

-For the best results, and fastest turnaround, we recommend planting your wildflower seeds in early autumn (September to October).
+• For the best results and fastest turnaround, we recommend planting your wildflower seeds in early autumn (September to October).
 This ensures your garden will be filled with beautiful wildflowers come spring.
 And since they have experienced winter’s germination-enhancing stratification, they will begin pushing out of the soil shortly after the warmth of spring arrives!

-Choosing the best wildflower mix to plant
+Choosing the best wildflower seed mix to plant

 We have a wide range of high-quality wildflower seed mixes suited to various gardens, soil types and individual tastes.
 So, whether you want vibrant pops of colour as soon as possible, a long-lasting wildflower meadow for bees and pollinators, or just some native wildflowers to grow in areas of your garden that are usually barren – we have wildflowers for every situation!

-Annuals vibrantly pop with colour throughout the blooming season, but as their name suggests, they only bloom once.
+When to plant wildflower seeds - annuals Annuals vibrantly pop with colour throughout the blooming season, but as their name suggests, they only bloom once.
 However, if you decide to go down the ‘seed-saving’ path, then annuals can return the following year.

 Our wildflower seed mixtures below include some information on what benefits they can offer your garden: